Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Results

 \subsubsection{Flow Fields}

 To start with, we present our results for a spherical squirmer and study the velocity fields for the pusher, the puller, and the neutral swimmer.

-In fig. \ref{fig:flow-fields_bulk} we present the velocity flow fields for this three squirmers computed as explained in the previous section: pusher (a, d), neutral (b, e) and puller (c, f) squirmer.
+Fig. \ref{fig:flow-fields_bulk} displays the velocity flow fields for this three squirmers computed as explained in the previous section: pusher (a, d), neutral (b, e) and puller (c, f) squirmer.
 Comparing our results with the typical flow fields expected for squirmers (e.g. ref. \cite{starkMPC}) the flow fields reported in Fig. \ref{fig:flow-fields_bulk} are not so symmetrical, in the case of the puller and pusher lab frames (figs. \ref{fig:flow-fields_bulk}.d and \ref{fig:flow-fields_bulk}.f).
 The four characteristic vortices of the flow field when periodic boundary conditions are present \cite{holmLBsquirmer} seem to be shifted to the negative $x$-direction, compressing the two at the front and stretching the two at the back.
 In the same way, in the relative frame, we can see smaller swirls than usual at the front of the pusher (fig. \ref{fig:flow-fields_bulk}a) and somewhat elongated ones at the back of the puller (fig. \ref{fig:flow-fields_bulk}.c).
 In the case of the neutral swimmer, the characteristic source dipole of the lab frame (fig. \ref{fig:flow-fields_bulk}.e) is completely compressed against the swimmers surface, and some turbulent flow is appreciated at the edges of the $y$-dimension of the section.
-All these deviations from the usual flow fields are ascribed to inertial effects of the fluid stemming from the high Reynolds number present in our simulations.
-In the Appendix \ref{subsec:low_reynolds} we show the flow fields for a different set of parameters (lower Reynolds number, at $\mathrm{Re}\approx 0.1$) for which we find a more typical squirmer flow field \cite{starkMPC,holmLBsquirmer}.
+All these deviations from the usual flow fields are ascribed to inertial effects of the fluid stemming from the high Reynolds number present in our simulations\cite{Chisholm233}.
+In Appendix \ref{subsec:low_reynolds} we show the flow fields for a different set of parameters (lower Reynolds number, at $\mathrm{Re}\approx 0.1$) for which we find a more typical squirmer flow field \cite{starkMPC,holmLBsquirmer}.
+In ref. \cite{holmLBsquirmer} the authors also comment on an analytical solution and state that it is indistinguishable from the one found in their simulations.
+An analytical solution for the flow field without PBCs in terms of a source dipole, a force dipole and a source quadrupole is also provided in ref. \cite{lauga_ch4} following a different approach but compatible with the usual derivation by Blake followed by \cite{holmLBsquirmer}.
+Ref. \cite{Chisholm233} studies in detail how the Reynolds number affects the flow fields around squirmers.

 Confining the colloid inside a cylindrical channel has a drastic impact in the solvent flow fields (fig. \ref{fig:flow-fields_chan}), since the channel walls change the boundary conditions of the fluid.